counter free hit invisible

 Warning: You must make sure to set the correct device path because this process will delete the whole data that was on the device before

 Remember, not to include an integer for the USB drive, e.g. ‘/dev/sdx1’, because it would then refer to the existing partition on that drive, not the drive itself.
-Once the USB has been properly created by ‘dd’, there should be output similar to this:
+Once the USB has been properly created by ‘dd’, there should be an output similar to this:

 sudo dd if=~/Desktop/linuxmint.iso of=/dev/sdb oflag=direct bs=1048576